GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU: Results

 We plot the dynamical mass--black hole mass relation in Figure \ref{fig:DynamicalMasses} for these two quasars.
 We find that both of our quasars lie above the local \citet{Kormendy2013} black hole--stellar mass relation, although these are consistent within the scatter and uncertainties.
 Previous ALMA observations have found that luminous quasars generally lie above the local black hole--host relation, while lower luminosity quasars lie around or below the relation \citep[see e.g.][]{Willott2017,Izumi2019}.
 Our luminous quasars lie above the relation, which is consistent with this existing picture, however a larger sample of high-$z$ quasars is required to test this scenario with NIRSpec.
 For a true comparison to the local black hole--stellar mass relation, we require stellar and not dynamical masses.

-Stellar mass measurements for high-$z$ quasars will be possible for the first time with JWST, in particular with the NIRSpec IFU in the low-resolution prism mode; this will be the focus of upcoming NIRSpec Galaxy Assembly IFS GTO observations.
+We note that in the current observations the faint host galaxy continuum emission is not detectable, and so we cannot measure their stellar masses.
+Our high spectral resolution ($R\simeq2700$) observations were designed to study the emission lines in detail.
+This sacrifices the sensitivity that is required to detect the host continuum, which is expected to be achievable in similar exposure times at lower spectral resolution \citep[either $R\sim100$ IFU spectra, or alternatively images as in e.g.][]{Ding2022,Harikane2023}.
+Future work within the GA-NIFS GTO program will use the $R\sim100$ prism mode to search for the continuum emission of several high-$z$ quasar host galaxies, which would make stellar mass measurements possible.

 In Figure \ref{fig:DynamicalMasses} we also find that both of our quasars have dynamical masses and black hole--dynamical mass ratios consistent with ALMA observations of $z\gtrsim6$ quasars.
 However, we note that \DELS\ and \VDES\ do not have published ALMA dynamical mass estimates that could be used for a direct comparison of these methods for our targets.
 A detailed comparison of ALMA and JWST NIRSpec dynamical mass and JWST stellar mass estimates will be a key aim of future quasar studies, which will allow for a much deeper understanding of the high-$z$ black hole--host mass relations.